 Common Butt Implant Questions and Answers

-In this interview Dr. Widder answers some of the common questions people have about butt implants including prevalence of implants among men, the number of operations he has performed, types of implants and techniques.
+In this interview, Dr. Widder answers some of the common questions people have about butt implants including the prevalence of implants among men, the number of operations he has performed, types of implants and techniques.

 Q: About how many butt augmentations do you do a year for women?